HOW TO SIGNAL FOR HELP USING A SURVIVAL WHISTLE

 This one is quick and easy, and the best part…

-It’s recognized nearly anywhere in the world, and across all use-cases, without having to learn or remember any complicated signaling vernacular.
+This sound is recognized nearly anywhere in the world as a distress signal, and across all use-cases, without having to learn or remember any complicated signaling vernacular.

 It’s this simple.